YongHHuang/covid_data_exploration/README.md

 ## Create a dashboard in Tableau
 The dashboard includes:
-- Global Numbers
+- Select start date and end date.
-- Total death for each continent
+- Select continent and country/region.
-- Global infection rate heatmap
+- Partially, fully, and not vaccinated rate pie chart for selected area.
-- Infection rate for selected countries across time.
+- Fully vaccinated rate heatmap for selected area.
+-

 <p align="left" width="100%">
     <img src="dashboard 1.png">